SmarterApp/TDS_TestIntegrationSystem/README.md

 * Scoring the test
 * Sending the scored test to downstream systems via SFTP

-The TIS (Test Integration System) is broken down into the following 3 modules/parts
+The TIS consists of the following 3 modules/parts:

 1. TDS Receiver
 1. TIS Service
 1. TIS Scoring Daemon